A Weekend in Dog-Friendly Atlanta

 10 a.m.
 The BeltLine

-Take a hike on Atlanta’s BeltLine, one of the largest, most wide-ranging urban redevelopment programs in the United States.
+Take a hike on the Atlanta BeltLine, one of the largest, most wide-ranging urban redevelopment programs in the United States.
 It's an urban explorer’s and pet owner’s dream.
-With local art, interesting shops and yummy snacks speckled along the beautiful path, The BeltLine is a dog-friendly walking connection to all of the best corners of the city.
+With local art, interesting shops and yummy snacks speckled along the beautiful path, Atlanta’s BeltLine is a dog-friendly walking connection to all of the best corners of the city.

 12 p.m.
 Brunch at Ladybird Grove and Mess Hall

 Break for brunch at this dog-friendly restaurant located along The BeltLine.
 Ladybird Grove and Mess Hall boasts a 4,000-square-foot patio where pups can dine with their owners.
-Choose from Official Field Guide (aka, menu) items like Apple Swirl French Toast, the Nashville Hot Chicken Biscuit, Biscuits and Sausage Gravy and the Smoked Salmon Bialy Board.
-Pair your meal with a sweet tea or a Redneck Mimosa (Miller High Life and orange juice).
+Choose from Official Field Guide (aka, menu) items like Apple Swirl French Toast, the Nashville Hot Chicken Biscuit, Biscuits and Sausage Gravy, and the Smoked Salmon Bialy Board.
+Pair your meal with a sweet tea or a Patio Punch.

 2 p.m.
 Fetch Park and Ice House Before Departing With a Pooped Pooch